 A human resources specialist—often referred to as an HR specialist—helps an employer find job candidates who are most qualified to meet the organization's needs.
-He or she recruits applicants, reviews resumes, conducts interviews, and performs background checks.
+They recruit applicants, review resumes, conduct interviews, and perform background checks.
 The HR specialist may also inform applicants of their acceptance or rejection.

 - HR specialists earn a median annual salary of $60,350 (2017).

 - 547,800 people work in this occupation (2016).

 - While most human resources specialists recruit and screen applicants, as well as tend to other HR-related tasks, for one employer, about 16% work for employment placement firms or temporary help agencies, acting as consultants to other companies.

 - Most HR specialists work full time during regular business hours.